John-Abbott-College/1P6-Notes/Markdown/08_if_statements.md

 //  If statement including multiple lines of code

 if (temperature > 27)
-{   // begining of code block
+{   // beginning of code block

  	Console.WriteLine("It's hot!");
  	Console.WriteLine("Please open the window");